 In the system, each process is recognized by a unique pid or id of the process.
 You can also use the kill command after the pid for the termination of the ongoing process.
 Use kill 0, if you want to terminate all processes simultaneously.

 50. In the command line prompt, how you can insert comments?

-51. Tell me about command grouping and its working?
+51. Tell me about command grouping and how it works

-In order to group commands, you can use parentheses.
-For instance, you want to send the time and date with the file contents named OUTPUT to a second file “DATES”, the command grouping can be implemented as follows: (date cat OUTPUT) > DATES
+To group commands, you can use parentheses.
+For instance, if you want to send the time and date with the file contents named OUTPUT to a second file “DATES”, the command grouping can be implemented as follows: (date cat OUTPUT) > DATES

 52. Can you identify, what is wrong with following commands?